 - Gather all the ingredients.

-- Combine rice vinegar, sugar, and kosher salt in a small saucepan.
+- Combine ½ cup rice vinegar (unseasoned), ⅓ cup sugar, and ½ tsp Diamond Crystal kosher salt in a small saucepan.
 Bring it to a boil and let the sugar dissolved completely.
 Set aside to cool.

-- Peel and cut the ginger into julienne strips (thinner the better).
-Peel the lotus root and cut out the edge to make a flower shape (Read my Hana Renkon tutorial).
+- Peel and cut 1 knob ginger into thin julienned strips (the thinner, the better).
+Peel 2 inches lotus root (renkon) and cut out the edge to make a flower shape (read how in my hana renkon tutorial).

-- Slice the lotus root into ⅛ inch (3 mm) and soak in vinegar water (add 1 tsp rice vinegar to the water) for 5 minutes to prevent it from turning brown.
+- Cut the lotus root into ⅛-inch (3-mm) slices.
+Soak them in vinegared water (add 1 tsp rice vinegar to a bowl of water) for 5 minutes to prevent it from turning brown.

-- Boil water in a small saucepan and blanch the ginger and lotus root for 3 minutes.
-Drain well and transfer them to the vinegar mixture to marinate.
-You can make this ahead and keep it up to 1 week in the refrigerator.
+- Boil some water in a small saucepan and blanch the ginger and lotus root for 3 minutes.
+Drain well and transfer them to the vinegar and sugar mixture to marinate.
+Make in advance: You can make this ahead of time and keep it up to 1 week in the refrigerator.

 - Gather all the ingredients.